Saitob/GHDLproject/README.md

 --short:<br>		If enabled omits the individual item data for the search operation and instead just lists the summary.

---output:<br>		If provided a valid filepath will output the search data to the file.
+--output:<br>		If provided a valid filepath will output the search data or git output to the file.

-			Note: Has no proper filter for valid file endings.
+			Note 1: Has no proper filter for valid file endings.
 This falls on the user.

+			Note 2: Output for search will overwrite the contents of the target file.

+			Note 3: The git output is somewhat messy and tricky to format to print.
+It is currently provided as-is.

 -h | --help:<br>	Shows some brief help text for the user.